osvaldoM/devnotes/articles/sending-events-from-functional-components.md

 - It has no lifecycle methods

-`NoteListItem.vue` has a very simple job, render a list item that it receives from it's parent, so we can tell Vue to optimize its rendering performance.
+`NoteListItem.vue` has a very simple job, render a list item that it receives from its parent, so, we can tell Vue to optimize its rendering performance.

 Components within a `v-for` loop are usually great candidates for becoming functional.